 Under Milk Wood is funny, sly—Llagergub spells “Bugger all” backwards—and moving.
 And all these years later, when I hear or read the opening line, “To begin at the beginning”, I feel I’m being transported to a familiar and well-loved place that I will never tire of.

 I cannot separate the book from the recording.
-If you have the time, I recommend buying the CD or downloading the recording (the 1954 one with Richard Burton playing First Narrator—please don’t see the film).
+If you have the time, I recommend buying the CD or downloading the recording (the 1954 one with Richard Burton playing First Narrator).
+There is a film which I don’t want to watch because, over the years, I have built up a picture of Llareggub and don’t want it spoiled.
+But do listen to or read the book.
 I promise you won’t regret it.